 We make extensive use of IT and a wide range of materials to enable students to study at their own pace and in their own time to enhance and extend the material taught formally.

 Achievement for the degree of Master will be assessed by a variety of methods in accordance with the learning outcomes of the modules specified for the year/programme.

 We monitor your progress through attendance, participation in lectures and tutorials, clinical supervision, feedback on written assignments, exam, video review, teaching practice, case presentation etc.Back to top

 Applying, fees and funding

-* You will already have successfully completed Intermediate level training in Systemic Practice.
+- You will already have successfully completed Intermediate level training in Systemic Practice or equivalent.

-* You will have the support of your current manager.
+- You will have the support of your current manager.
 Our experience is that this training offers considerable benefits to your work place and population you serve.
-The support of your manager is an important contributor to this process and we have enclosed a letter for your manager in the Application Pack which briefly outlines the training and asks for their support for your application.
+The support of your manager is an important contributor to this process and we have enclosed a letter for your manager in the MSc Supplementary Information Document which briefly outlines the training and asks for their support for your application.
 It you are unable to gain support at this stage, it is important that you contact the course team to discuss this as early as possible.

 Professional Indemnity Insurance

 Part of the training includes clinical practice with families in NHS training clinics and you will be working by honorary contract.
 It is important to note that the NHS cover would not cover all aspects of any claim made against you.
 It is therefore a requirement that you have professional indemnity cover or other appropriate insurance and you can demonstrate this on commencement of the course.

 We accept a range of international equivalent qualifications.